 Our campers and teaching artists are hard at work creating a video performance this summer.
 Watch this space in the late summer when we will show-off their final project: "The Song of Los Angeles."

 Join Opera Camp and find your voice.
 Everyone is welcome, no matter how much experience you have (or don't have).
 You just have to want to learn about opera.
 Opera Camp now takes place wherever you are.

 Art has the power to connect us all and turn strangers into family.
 Create a virtual connection to people who love the arts as much as you do.
-Find your tribe with us this summer.

 Generous support for Opera Camp from